obonaventure/cnp3/book/glossary.rst

    minicomputer
 	A minicomputer is a multi-user system that was typically used in the 1960s/1970s to serve departments.
 See the corresponding wikipedia article for additional information : http://en.wikipedia.org/wiki/Minicomputer

-   MIME
+   MIME document
-	The Multi-purpose Internet Mail Extensions are a set of extensions to the standard format of email messages that enable the transmission of non-ASCII messages.
+	A MIME document is a document, encoded by using the :term:`MIME` format.

    modem
 	A modem (modulator-demodulator) is a device that encodes (resp. decodes) digital information by modulating (resp. demodulating) an analog signal.
 Modems are frequently used to transmit digital information over telephone lines and radio links.
 See http://en.wikipedia.org/wiki/Modem for a survey of various types of modems